chinapedia/wikipedia.abstract.en/Page/Pilgrimage.md

 Judaism

-Gerome_Western_Wall.pngs at the Wailing Wall in Jerusalem during the Ottoman period, 1867]] While Solomon's Temple stood, Jerusalem was the centre of the Jewish religious life and the site of the Three Pilgrimage Festivals of Passover, Shavuot and Sukkot, and all adult men who were able were required to visit and offer sacrifices (_korbanot_) at the Temple.
+s at the Wailing Wall in Jerusalem during the Ottoman period, 1867]] While Solomon's Temple stood, Jerusalem was the centre of the Jewish religious life and the site of the Three Pilgrimage Festivals of Passover, Shavuot and Sukkot, and all adult men who were able were required to visit and offer sacrifices (_korbanot_) at the Temple.
 After the destruction of the Temple, the obligation to visit Jerusalem and to make sacrifices no longer applied.
 The obligation was restored with the rebuilding of the Temple, but following its destruction in 70 CE, the obligation to make a pilgrimage to Jerusalem and offer sacrifices again went into abeyance.

 The western retaining wall of the Temple Mount, known as the Western Wall or "Wailing" Wall, is the remaining part of Second Jewish Temple in the Old City of Jerusalem is the most sacred and visited site for Jews.
 Pilgrimage to this area was off-limits to Jews from 1948 to 1967, when East Jerusalem was under Jordanian control.[22][23]